mitmedialab/MappingPoliceViolence-Scaper/README.md

 ### 3. Generate the Outputs

 Run `count-coverage.py` to generate the attention over time data; saved to `data/YEAR/mpv-sentences-over-time.csv`.
+This takes a few seconds.

-Run `list-all-stories.py` to generate a list of all the stories in the controversy we created (`data/YEAR/mpv-controvery-stories.csv`) and totals by victom (`data/YEAR/mpv-controversy-story-counts.csv`).
+Run `list-all-stories.py` to generate a list of all the stories in the controversy we created (`data/YEAR/mpv-controvery-stories.csv`) and totals by victim (`data/YEAR/mpv-controversy-story-counts.csv`).
+This took about 25 minutes for me.